 If you have any other problems while living in the accommodation, you can contact your Residential Service in the first instance who may be able to help you or refer you to someone who can.

-If you are locked out of your room please call into your Residential Service to sign out a replacement key or if it happens outside of opening hours contact the Residential Assistant.
+If you are locked out of your room please call into your Residential Service to sign out a replacement key or if it happens outside of opening hours, you can contact the Residential Assistant (see phone number above).
 You will be liable for any replacement locks and keys if required.

 It is your responsibility to look after the keys that you have signed for, and to return them at the end of your tenancy.
 You must not give your keys to anyone else.

 Locks must not be changed.
 For security reasons please do not mark your keys with your address.
 If your keys are lost, please report this to your Residential Service immediately, who will issue you with replacement keys.
-There is a £16 replacement charge for each key lost and, in Cambridge, there is a £20 charge for a replacement access fob.
+There is a £25 replacement charge for each key lost in Chelmsford and £21 in Cambridge.
 It may be necessary to change the locks to your room or property as a security precaution.
 As this cost could be in excess of £500, please take care of your keys.
 Any charges will be passed onto you.
 If you choose to gain access by breaking into your room or house, you are responsible for any damage caused.

 If you fail to pay your rent you may incur a late payment charge.
 Continually failing to pay your rent will put you in breach of your Occupancy Agreement so you may be asked to leave and be contacted by debt collectors.
-Don't let this happen, if you have difficulties contact Financial Services as soon as possible and use the services of the Student Money Advice Service to get you back on the right track.
+If you have difficulties contact Financial Services as soon as possible and use the advice of the Student Money Advice Service to get you back on the right track.

 If you're staying in accommodation, managed by the University we've automatically arranged basic insurance for inside your room.
 With this insurance items in your room are covered, but some large value items and bikes are not included.
 It's your responsibility to check whether this level of cover meets your requirements and extend the basic cover if necessary.
 Please see the insurance policy and information leaflet at the bottom of this page for further details.